bozhan/powershell-Handbrake-Encode/lib/doc/README.markdown

 For information on HandBrake's community support channels, please see [Community Support](https://handbrake.fr/docs/en/latest/help/community-support.html).

+Our [community rules](https://forum.handbrake.fr/app.php/rules) and [code of conduct](https://github.com/HandBrake/HandBrake/blob/master/CODE_OF_CONDUCT.md) apply to both our site and GitHub.

 ## Contributing

 We welcome most contributions.
-While it is our goal to allow everyone to contribute, contributions not meeting the project's standards may be rejected.
-If this happens to you, don't fret.
-We usually provide reasons for rejection to give you the opportunity to correct anything out of place.
-Consider asking first before attempting to make sweeping changes.
+While it is our goal to allow everyone to contribute, contributions not meeting the project's goals or  standards may be rejected.

-First fork the HandBrake repository using GitHub's web interface, and clone the fork to your local machine (`git clone my-fork`).
-Then create and switch to an appropriately named local branch to track your changes (`git checkout master; git checkout --branch branch-name`).
-This allows you to make as many changes as you like without affecting the `master` branch, and helps identify groups of changes when submitting pull requests later on.

-To make a change, edit the appropriate file(s), commit them to your local branch (`git add changed-files; git commit`), and push the branch to your fork on GitHub (`git push my-fork branch-name`).
-You're now ready to open a pull request using GitHub's web interface.

-For more on this workflow, read [Understanding the GitHub Flow](https://guides.github.com/introduction/flow/).
+Please read our [guide to contributing](https://handbrake.fr/docs/en/latest/contributing/contribute.html).
+This will provide you with all the information you need to start contributing to the project.

-### Translations
+## Translations

-The Mac and Windows GUIs are currently only available in English, and do not support other translations at this time.

-The Linux GUI is currently available in multiple languages thanks to the [HandBrake Transifex project](https://www.transifex.com/victorr2007/handbrake/) created by Victorr2007.
-If you would like to help translate HandBrake in your language, [go there now](https://www.transifex.com/victorr2007/handbrake/).
+We are now accepting translations via  [Transifex](https://www.transifex.com/HandBrakeProject/)

+Initially we are planning to support a limited set of languages while we evaluate the service and overheads.

+Please get in touch if you'd like to contribute to a translation.

 ## Additional Information